Phant0mas/bcp/README.md

 # Broadcast Copy

-Any easy way to copy files between terminals or computers on a local network.
+An easy way to copy files between terminals or computers on a local network.

 Note: bcp currently assumes a trusted network, use with caution

 # Compiling

 make
-or
-gcc -D_FILE_OFFSET_BITS=64 -o bcp bcp.c

 # Installation